Fleetwood Town Away Travel Information

 The Queens Hotel, Poulton Road, Fleetwood, FY7 8PR is about fifteen minutes walk from the ground.
 It has Sky Sports and serves food and Thwaites beer.
 Go up Highbury Avenue then left at the St Nicholas church into Poulton Road.
 The Queens is about 300 yards along this road on the left.

 In Fleetwood town centre there are plenty of pubs, including a Wetherspoons, the Thomas Drummond, London Street, Fleetwood, FY7 6JE.
-A former Sunday school, named after Thomas Atkinson Drummond, who built most of the workers’ cottages and the churches in the new town of Fleetwood.
+The pub is named after Thomas Atkinson Drummond, who during the mid nineteenth century built most of the workers’ cottages and the churches in the new town of Fleetwood.

-On the sea front is the Mount Hotel, The Esplanade, Fleetwood, FY7 6QE which serves pub grub and cask ales.
+On the sea front, located on the corner of the promenade, is the Mount Hotel, The Esplanade, Fleetwood, FY7 6QE which serves pub grub and cask ales.

-Inside the ground you will find the usual selection of pies and hot dogs.
+Inside the ground you will find the usual selection of pies and hot dogs and hot drinks.